maximilien/i18n4go/README.md

 Cloud Foundry CLI i18n Tooling [![Build Status](https://travis-ci.org/cloudfoundry/cli.png?branch=master)](https://travis-ci.org/maximilien/i18n4go)
 ==============================

-This is the official i18n tooling for the Cloud Foundry command line client.
+This is a general purpose i18n tooling for Go language prorams.
 It allows you to prepare Go language code for internationalization (i18n).
+This tool was extracted while we worked on enabling the Cloud Foundry CLI for i18n.

 ## Getting Started
 ==================